robenkleene/prism/manual/src/full---help-output.md

             [default: 48]

         --features <FEATURES>
-            Names of delta features to activate (space-separated).
+            Names of prism features to activate (space-separated).

-            A feature is a named collection of delta options in ~/.gitconfig.
+            A feature is a named collection of prism options in ~/.gitconfig.
 See FEATURES section.
 The environment variable DELTA_FEATURES can be set to a space-separated list of feature names.
 If this is preceded with a + character, the features from the environment variable will be added to those specified in git config.
 E.g. DELTA_FEATURES=+side-by-side can be used to activate side-by-side temporarily (use DELTA_FEATURES=+ to go back to just the features from git config).

         --file-added-label <STRING>
             Text to display before an added file path.